nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 With MyLib, you have the ability to easily organise all your bookmarks in a **single platform**, in a **highly personalized** way via a custom set of tags or labels that you can define on your own.

-MyLib is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MyLib is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 This means that most of MyLib's features are meant to be accessed through typed commands rather than mouse clicks.
 However, the commands are simple enough such that typing them out will not be much slower than using a GUI, if at all!

 --------------------------------------------------------------------------------------------------------------------
 ## **About User Guide**
 ### Objectives of the User Guide

-This User Guide provides an easy to understand and comprehensive documentation, so you can easily start using MyLib.
+This User Guide provides an easy-to-understand and comprehensive documentation, so you can easily start using MyLib.
 It covers how to download the application, launch the application and the various features in MyLib that will make it easy for you to organise and track all your reading materials.
 <div style="page-break-after: always;"></div>

 ### How to use the User Guide